1 - 1 of 1

 Stockholm University of the Arts, Performing Arts production.

-The harbour, the raft and the water2025Independent thesis Advanced level (degree of Master (Two Years)), 12 HE creditsStudent thesis
+Thinking with Things - Musical Instruments: New connections between juggling and music2026Independent thesis Advanced level (degree of Master of Fine Arts (Two Years)), 12 HE creditsStudent thesis

 Abstract [en]